 Lagos or Albufeira: lodging

-Albufeira has tons of lodging options in and outside the center including many big hotels and large vacation resort.
+Albufeira has tons of lodging options in and outside the center including many big hotels and large vacation resorts.

-Lagos, on the other hand, mostly has smaller boutique hotels and B&Bs, as well a few luxury hotel complexes around and beyond the Marina – though the range of lodging options is much more limited.
-Some travelers choose Neighboring resort Portimao for more options.
+Lagos, on the other hand, mostly has smaller boutique hotels and B&Bs, as well as a few luxury hotel complexes around and beyond the Marina – though the range of lodging options is much more limited.
+Some travelers choose the neighboring resort Portimao for more options.